-As customer retention increasingly relies on data analysis, personalisation and third-party integration, data privacy and protection have become more relevant than ever.
+Customer retention increasingly relies on data analysis, personalisation and third-party integration, which means that data privacy and protection have become more relevant than ever.
 Open Banking is an attempt to encourage innovation through collaboration all while allowing customers control over their data in a secure way.
 Although the Open Banking initiative is regularly discussed in the financial services industry, it has gone largely unnoticed in retail and other sectors.

 Open Banking is a directive that offers the potential to revolutionise the ways retailers and businesses interact with customers.
 As such, it could be a solution to many of the problems merchants currently face – a topic we covered in our recent webinar on why retailers should truly embrace the digital age.